Company secretarial services that keep you off the strike-off register

 Since 2008, a private limited company is not legally required to appoint a named company secretary.
 That changed the rule, not the work.
 Every duty a secretary used to carry still has to be done, and where there is no secretary the directors are personally responsible for it.
 So the practical question is not whether the law forces you to have a secretary, it is whether you have the time and the knowledge to discharge those duties yourself without missing a filing.

 Most directors we work with would rather not.
 They are running the business, not tracking review dates and PSC notifications.
-Outsourcing the company secretarial function means a named accountant owns the calendar, prepares the filings, and tells you what needs signing and when, so the obligation never lands on your desk as a surprise.
+Outsourcing this to company secretarial services means a named accountant owns the calendar, prepares the filings, and tells you what needs signing and when, so the obligation never lands on your desk as a surprise.
 This is separate from your tax return and your bookkeeping, though we keep all three joined up.

 If you are unsure which Companies House duties currently sit with you unaddressed, a free Tax Health Check will map your filing position in 30 minutes and flag anything overdue.